Architectures of the South

 Open the Gates

-Ellipses […] is an online publication and peer reviewed platform for creative research realised in live, digital formats.
+[…] is an online publication and peer reviewed platform for creative research realised in live, digital formats.
 For this second issue of […] the editors, Bettina Malcomess, Pervaiz Khan made an open call for creative work across a range of disciplines that responds to another call: open the gates.
 The digital editor, Tegan Bristow, has managed the overall realisation of the web design with the assistance of MA research candidates at the Wits School of Arts, Alana Blignaut and Andrea Hayes, alongside Riaan Pietersen an independent backend developer.

 The theme, Open the Gates suggests an actual and metaphorical opening of new possibilities, new assemblages and relations within sites of knowledge production.
 The call asked for projects that re-imagine and re-think the manifestation of creative research within the framework of an online journal.
 Ellipses foregrounds questions of the creative act and the modes of representation and remediation necessary and possible in the spaces of contemporary knowledge production online.
 Tangential to this thematic are questions of how creative research is measured, conceived and produced within the academy.
 An opening of the institutional gates and the boundaries of disciplines opens possibilities for the emergence of new and multiple languages, forms and modes of presentation.